"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 The royal family has a long history of seafaring—the first official royal yacht was the HMY Mary (HMY stands for His or Her Majesty's Yacht), gifted to Charles II by the Dutch in 1660.
 In fact, over the centuries the monarchy has utilized 83 royal yachts, including the most recent, the HMY Britannia.

 Often referred to as the last royal yacht, the Britannia was decommissioned in 1997, and despite some efforts, there are no signs of a new one in the near future.
-Though its seafaring days may be behind it, the Britannia remains an important artifact and a peek behind the curtain of royal life.
+Though its seafaring days may be behind it (the ship now serves as a tourist attraction in Edinburgh, Scotland), the Britannia remains an important artifact and a peek behind the curtain of royal life—it even garnered a prominent place in the fifth season of The Crown.
 Below, a few of its most notable moments throughout history.

 It was the first royal yacht designed for ocean travel.

-The ship was built by John Brown & Co at the same shipyard in Clydebank, Scotland where famous liners Queen Elizabeth and Queen Mary were constructed.
-With 12,000 horsepower, the ship could travel at a maximum 22.5 knots, ideal for ocean-going diplomacy.
-Prior to its launch, the royal family used ships from the Royal Navy or even passenger liners for the overseas portions of the royal tour.
+The ship was built by John Brown & Co at the same shipyard in Clydebank, Scotland in the same location the famous ocean liners the Queen Elizabeth and Queen Mary were constructed.
+With 12,000 horsepower, the ship could travel at a maximum 22.5 knots (approximately 25 miles per hour), ideal for ocean-going diplomacy.
+Prior to its launch in 1953, the royal family used ships from the Royal Navy or even passenger liners for the overseas portions of the royal tour.

 In its 44 years of service, the HMY Britannia traveled around 1.1 million miles.